 Though some are becoming sceptical at the marketing ploys being adapted from Scandinavian buzzwords, Hygge is something that may be around a little longer.
 Workplaces and universities are adopting the concept to encourage employees and students to feel more positive in their everyday lives and to start replicating the happiness that naturally exudes from Danish citizens.

-With that in mind, think of how you can embrace a little bit of Hygge in your life to help you through this winter, perhaps invite those you feel may struggle with the changing of the seasons as the light begins to dissipates from our lives.
+Think of how you can embrace a little bit of hygge in your life to help you through this winter, perhaps invite those you feel may struggle with the changing of the seasons as the light begins to dissipates from our lives.
 Light a candle, write a letter or simply watch the stars at night.
 It all adds up and hopefully it’ll be a healing tool to cradle winter as it approaches, than to be fearful of it.

 Katie Bagshawe is currently a Student Diagnostic Radiographer at the University of Derby.
 She holds an MSc in Psychology from Sheffield Hallam University.